chandrasekaran-group/chandrasekaran-group.github.io/content/_index.md

 ## News

+- **[05/10/2025]**: Our paper [Not All Wrong is Bad: Using Adversarial Examples for Unlearning](https://arxiv.org/abs/2503.00917) has been accepted by ICML 2025!
+Congratulations to all the authors!
 - **[01/22/2025]**: Our paper [Unearthing Skill-Level Insights for Understanding Trade-Offs of Foundation Models](https://arxiv.org/abs/2410.13826) has been accepted by ICLR 2025!
 Congratulations to all the authors!
 - **[01/22/2025]**: Our paper [LOTOS: Layer-wise Orthogonalization for Training Robust Ensembles](https://arxiv.org/abs/2410.05136) has been accepted by ICLR 2025!
 Congratulations to all the authors!
 - **[01/22/2025]**: Our paper [Generative Monoculture in Large Language Models](https://arxiv.org/abs/2407.02209) has been accepted by ICLR 2025!
 Congratulations to all the authors!